 - You should verify that the collector owns that debt or has the right to come and collect the debt from you.

 It’s the responsibility of any debt collector to provide all the basic information that’s needed for the debt they wish to collect if they don’t provide such information it’s your duty to ask for it.
-It’s not every question you can ask a debt collector, only the basic details that pertain such loan.
+There are only certain questions that you can ask a debt collector and that is only the basic details that pertain to the loan.
 Whether you own that debt or not you still have the right to verify such loan, this is imposed by the FDCPA, the debt collector doesn’t have the right to know why you want to verify the debt.

 When To Verify A Debt

 There is a time called the verification period, during this time you’re allowed to request all the information you want regarding any debt.
-The collector also should tell you your rights regarding any debt with a notice during the verification period.
-The verification period starts when a debt calls you regarding any debt and this shouldn’t exceed more than 30 days, or within the first 30 days, you received a letter from a debt collector.
+The collector also should tell you your rights regarding any debt with notice during the verification period.
+The verification period starts when a debt collector calls you regarding a debt and this shouldn’t exceed more than 30 days, or within the first 30 days, of the date that you received the letter from a debt collector.

 How To Conduct Debt Verification

-Your verification request should be in writing and there aren’t any legal formalities involve here, making a clear statement is enough, and you don’t need to go through long writing to request that, even a single sentence might be enough.
+Your verification request should be in writing, there aren’t any legal formalities involved here, just making a clear statement is enough.
+Also, you don’t need to go through a lengthily written request; a single sentence will be enough.
 When you write the debt verification notice you can then mail it to the debt collector using the address in the debt collection letter.
 You should also keep a copy of the letter for future reference.

 Can They Begin With Collection Action Within The Verification Period?

-It’s still permissible for the debt collector to continue with any legal action concerning your debt during the verification period, but they can’t take any negative action or make immediate threats to you, they can’t report your debt to any authority, the debt collector shouldn’t do anything that will affect your credit score in a negative way.
-The only right they have within this period is to make general attempt to collect the debt, they might send as many notices as they want without making any threats or ask you to contact them.
+It’s still permissible for the debt collector to continue with any legal action concerning your debt during the verification period, but they can’t take any negative action or make immediate threats to you; they can’t report your debt to any authority and the debt collector shouldn’t do anything that will affect your credit score in a negative way.
+The only right they have within this period is to make general attempts to collect the debt, they might send as many notices as they want without making any threats or ask you to contact them.

-And when the verification period is over and you’re provided with all the information you requested and it’s proven that you own that loan, it’s now mandatory from your own part to comply with their terms and pay their loans within the specified terms or else they have the right to take legal action against you.
+When the verification period is over and you’re provided with all the information that you requested and it’s proven that you own that loan, it’s now mandatory on your own part to comply with their terms and pay their loans within the specified terms or else they have the right to take legal action against you.

-Debt collection dispute is very common these days and they can be somewhat difficult to deal with if you need any help regarding debt collection to contact us at Massey & Duffy so that we can answer all your questions.
+Debt collection dispute is very common these days and they can be somewhat difficult to deal with.
+If you need any help regarding debt collection contact us at Massey & Duffy for an appointment so that we can answer all your questions.